jenishprajapati-kombee/house/README.md

 1.  **Admin:**
     *   Navigate to the admin login URL (e.g., `/admin`).
     *   Log in using the credentials created during setup.
-    *   Access the Admin Dashboard.
+    *   Access the Admin Dashboard (widgets like Stats, Creation Chart, City Chart should be visible).
-    *   Use the navigation menu (usually on the left) to find "Houses" (or your resource name).
+    *   Use the navigation menu (usually on the left) to find "Houses" and "Users".
-    *   Perform Create, Read, Update, or Delete operations on house listings.
+    *   Perform Create, Read, Update, or Delete operations on house listings and users.

 2.  **User:**
     *   Navigate to the main application URL (e.g., `/`).